Types of Child Custody in Pennsylvania

 Legal Guidance You Can Trust

 Establishing a child custody order often involves a lot of complex procedures.
-At Shabbick & Associates, PC, we're dedicated to offering outstanding legal services and guiding clients through the complexities of child custody agreements.
+At Law Office of Shabbick & Stehle, we're dedicated to offering outstanding legal services and guiding clients through the complexities of child custody agreements.
 Whether you want to establish a child custody arrangement or believe that circumstances have changed and you want to modify the existing order, our attorneys can guide you through the legal procedures involved and help you make well-informed decisions.

-Contact us at Shabbick & Associates, PC, today to schedule a simple case evaluation with seasoned family law attorneys.
+Contact us at Law Office of Shabbick & Stehle, today to schedule a simple case evaluation with seasoned family law attorneys.
 Our reliable legal team can advocate for your best interests and help you resolve your custody issues amicably and productively.
 We're proud to serve clients across Bethlehem and Palmerton, Pennsylvania, and throughout Northampton, Lehigh, and Carbon counties.